 Spinal Cord Rehab Centers: Spinal Cord Injuries During Football Season

 Football is a violent sport.
 For many fans, this is part of its appeal.
 For the players, however, the violence inherent in the game poses a serious health risk.
-With this year’s football season already begun, there’s no time like the present to focus on the potential for injury, measures for prevention, and methods of treatment.
+With this year’s football season already begun, there’s no time like the present to focus on the potential for spinal cord injury, measures for prevention, and methods of treatment.

 Spinal Cord Injuries